 What is the safety record of the magnets?
 What about what I’ve read of the silicone breaking down?

 Most of the information on the web refers to the early trials done with the first-generation magnets.
 Those magnets were dip coated, and the bubble shape that caused irregularly covered the pill-shaped magnets.
 The second generation magnets are evenly coated via injection molding.
-These magnets have now been in use for around six years or so, and have not been subject to the same failures.
+These magnets have now been in use since 2006, and have not been subject to the same failures.
 They have now been implanted in over a thousand people.
 While there have been some rejections as there can be with any implant or piercing, there have not been any reports of breakdown of the silicone coating as was seen in the first generation magnets.

 What are my odds of rejection?